Jeb4dev/serene-stays-application/backend/README.md

 1. Create a virtual environment and activate it
 2. Install the requirements with `pip install -r requirements.txt`
 3. Run the migrations with `python manage.py migrate`
+4. Create Django Super User with `python manage.py createsuperuser`
-4. Run the server with `python manage.py runserver`
+5. Run the server with `python manage.py runserver`

 ## Development